martrapp/astro-vtbot/README.md

 A current deployment of tech demos and the documentation can be found at https://events-3bg.pages.dev/

-**Do not be put off by the major version bump!** The bump is a SemVer formality, but the chances of encountering the breaking change are very low.
-See below.

 ## !!!
 NEW TRICKS ✨ IN THE BAG 👜 !!!

+> I had to rework the insertion of the `#end-of-markdown` marker used by the automatic `<link rel="expect" ...>` insertion for Sätteri.
+>
+> I'm sorry that the `mdast` approach did not work. `mdastEndOfMarkdown` isn't supported any more.
+If you tripped over this, hit me up on Astro's discord.
+>
-> If you use the Starlight with Sätteri, you can use `remarkEndOfMarkdown` [as an mdastPlugin](https://events-3bg.pages.dev/library/StarlightPlugin/#for-s%C3%A4tteri-starlight-041).
-If you prefer a more _mdasty_ name for the plugin: it is now also exported as `mdastEndOfMarkdown`.
+> If you run Starlight with Sätteri, you now have to use `hastMarkEndOfMarkdown` [as a hastPlugin](https://events-3bg.pages.dev/library/StarlightPlugin/#for-s%C3%A4tteri-starlight-041).

 ## Recently Learned Tricks ##

-> This release adds compatibility with Astro v7 while maintaining compatibility with earlier versions of Astro.
+> The 3.0.0 release adds compatibility with Astro v7 while maintaining compatibility with earlier versions of Astro.
 The only breaking change is the removal of the `CreateAnimationScope.astro` component, which was never officially documented and was rarely, if ever, used.
 If you were using it, please get in touch on Discord (@martrapp) or Bluesky (@martr.app) and we will find a solution.

 > Updated dependencies.
 Especially bumps @vtbag/utensil-drawer to current 1.2.13, where the `declarative-names` script now supports a special `:in-viewport` pseudo-class and `mayStartViewTransition()` supports scoped view transitions, if the browser does.
 For details see https://vtbag.dev/tools/utensil-drawer/